peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

     public override int GetHashCode();

 Calculates this object's hash code.
-No application or process IDs are used in the hash code calculation.
+No application or process IDs are sed in the hash code calculation.

 <b>Return Value:</b>